Help and Support

 You may be able to get assistance from Advocate.
 This is a charity that helps to find pro bono (free) legal assistance from volunteer barristers at all levels of experience.
-You will need to be referred to the Advocate by a legal adviser or solicitor.
+You can apply to them directly through a form on their website, attaching all the relevant documents.

 - Email: firstname.lastname@example.org or use the contact form here